NoahS96/BitBot/README.md

 * Allow the loading of different policies (and the user to make their own policies)

 ## Issues
-* The API call delay may need to be increased.
-I'm unsure whether Poloniex is blocking my API key due to too many calls or if their servers are having issues.
 * Does not currently support pure Bitcoin trading.
 Must use an alt coin (i.e. ETH, XRP, STR, etc.)
 * Has a problem where the with buying/selling immediatly after a sell/buy and continues to repeat this.
+(This has been fixed by increasing the action interval/delay)

 ## Dependencies
 * Python 3.5